CharlesLuhmann/Honey-Net-Cloud-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I deployed a mini honeynet in Azure and configured it to ingest log data from multiple sources into a Log Analytics workspace.
+This workspace was integrated with Microsoft Sentinel to facilitate advanced threat detection, correlation, and incident response.
+To evaluate the effectiveness of various security controls, I first measured a baseline of security metrics in an intentionally insecure environment over a 24-hour period.
+After implementing security hardening measures, I conducted the same measurements over an additional 24-hour period to compare the impact of these controls.
+The key metrics analyzed include:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)